 The 325 participants heard from 38 speakers in 18 sets of general session and workshop presentations.
-The conference shared the latest and best information on wind and solar energy development with a diverse set of stakeholders that included private sector developers, public officials, landowners, environmental interests, wildlife interests, and public utilities as well as the public at large.
+The conference shared the latest and best information on wind and solar energy development with a diverse set of stakeholders that solar installers, public officials, landowners, environmental interests, wildlife interests, and public utilities as well as the public at large.

 The conference general session and workshops included:

 Monday Morning: Co-Chairs Welcome, Mayor Chris Beutler, Nebraska Energy Director David Bracht on the status of wind and solar development, Congressman Fortenberry “Husker Power”, Tom Kiernan, CEO of AWEA on the “State of the Wind Industry”, and a state Senator Panel discussion;

 Monday Afternoon: Noon luncheon speakers were the CEO’s of the three largest Nebraska public utilities, First-hand Experience from Nebraska’s Wind Project Landowners, R-Project Update from NPPD, the State of the National Solar Industry from four national leaders, Solar and Battery Storage, and Balancing Community Concerns.

 Tuesday Morning: Tennessee Valley Authority’s Renewable Energy Projects, Kimball Wind Decommissioning and Redevelopment, and Local Public Power Renewable Energy Projects.